 Depending on the power rating of the STATCOM, different technologies are used for the power converter.
 High power STATCOMs (several hundreds of Mvars) normally use GTO-based, square-wave voltage-sourced converters (VSC), while lower power STATCOMs (tens of Mvars) use IGBT-based (or IGCT-based) pulse-width modulation (PWM) VSC.
-The Static Synchronous Compensator (Phasor Type) block of the FACTS library is a simplified model, which can simulate different types of STATCOMs.
-You can use it with phasor simulation, available through the Powergui block, for studying dynamic performance and transient stability of power systems.
 Due to low frequencies of electromechanical oscillations in large power systems (typically 0.02 Hz to 2 Hz), this type of study usually requires simulation times of 30–40 seconds or more.

 The STATCOM model described in this example is rather a detailed model with full representation of power electronics.
 It uses a square-wave, 48-pulse VSC and interconnection transformers for harmonic neutralization.
 This type of model requires discrete simulation at fixed type steps (25 µs in this case) and it is used typically for studying the STATCOM performance on a much smaller time range (a few seconds).
 Typical applications include optimizing of the control system and impact of harmonics generated by converter.

 The STATCOM described in this example is available in the

 power_statcom_gto48p model.
 Load this model and save it in

 your working directory as

 the original system.
 This model represents a three-bus 500 kV system with a 100 Mvar